Big Data Analytics for Logistics and Transportation: What the Foundation Requires

 This is the work that sits upstream of analytics delivery.
 It is not glamorous.
 But it is what determines whether the investment produces decisions or just reports.

-For a structured view of governance in logistics and transportation, see Logistics and Supply Chain Data Strategy.
+For a structured view of governance in logistics and transportation, see Logistics and Supply Chain governance.
 For an operational view of managing logistics data quality, see Logistics Data Management.